 Microneedling has become increasingly popular as a simple procedure to stimulate collagen production.
-It can help improve the appearance of fine lines, wrinkles, scars, uneven skin texture, and pigmentation.
+It can help improve the appearance of fine lines, wrinkles, scars, uneven skin texture, and when done with appropriate skin care can also help some types of hyperpigmentation such as melasma.
 Our consultant dermatologist, Dr Anne Farrell, can determine if this procedure can help achieve your cosmetic goals.

 What does microneedling involve?

 Very tiny, thin microneedles (less than a hair in width) are used to make superficial breaks in the skin.
-Because the needles are so tiny, the minute holes are barely visible to the naked eye and usually heal within a couple of hours to a couple of days.
+Because the needles are so tiny, the minute holes are barely visible to the naked eye and usually heal within a few hours.

 What is the benefit to the skin?

 The tiny needles make microscopic holes in the skin which start to heal within hours.
 The tiny holes are separated by small islands of untreated skin which are stimulated by the microscopic injury to produce growth factors which form new collagen and elastin.
-This is designed to produce a thicker, better quality dermis, reducing fine lines, wrinkles, and scars.
-The tiny holes can also be used to enhance the delivery of topical creams—to allow them to penetrate deeper—and this is particularly good for treating unwanted pigmentation.
+This is designed to produce a new, better quality dermis and, as a result, can reduce fine lines, wrinkles, and scars.
+The tiny holes can also be used to enhance the delivery of topical creams—to allow them to penetrate deeper—and this is particularly good for treating unwanted pigmentation and melasma.

-The healing process has many similarities to the healing process that occurs with fractional lasers, but the absence of heat means there should be less swelling and potentially less post-procedure increased pigmentation in darker skin.
+The healing that is triggered by the microneedling has many similarities to the healing process that occurs with fractional lasers.
+However, the absence of heat means there should be less swelling and potentially less post-procedure induced pigmentation in darker skin.